Lucca Tuscany, Italy Travel Guide

 Lucca Summer Festival is in July.
 Lucca Comics & Games is in late October/early November; book well in advance.

-September and October are ideal for local vineyards and experiencing the grape harvest.
+September and October are ideal for regional grape farms and witnessing the grape harvest.